 This is especially true in rebuilt engines, that sit on the shelf for long periods of time.
-For example, I have seen chunks torn out of the contact face of the seals that have caused leaks.
 So, have you ever seen a Ford 390 or 460 tear the whole lip off the seal.
 As a result, of being dry, it stuck to the crankshaft.

 The Following Is A Suggested List, Of Rear Main Rope Seal Alternatives

-- Application of the engine you are working on.
+- Firstly, the application of the engine you are working on.

-- Application of the engine the alternative seal came from.
+- Then, the application of the engine the alternative seal came from.

-- Part numbers from major gasket and seal providers.
+- Finally, the part numbers from major gasket and seal providers.

 TO SUM UP, A LIST OF REAR MAIN ROPE SEAL ALTERNATIVES